QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 * IPV4 > New Scope
   * Name: Lan1
   * Select a range of addresses
-  * You can prevent person from taking some addresses
+  * You can prevent machines from taking some addresses
   * Select a lock duration <small>(ex: 1 day)</small>
 * We can reserve an IP address for a specific MAC address
 * You can see attributed IPs in "Address leases"